Forside DH-Debate

 It is very likely that there had been a large population in Scandinavi in the Viking Age.
 However, it had not been possible either with pollen analysis or excavations to demonstrate that the villages were located particularly close, or they were very populous during this period.

-But when the Scandinavians settled in The Danelaw area in England and Normandy in France precisely in the years 800-900, they named their new settlements in the same way as they certainly have named newly founded settlements and villages in Scandinavia during the same period.
+But as the Scandinavians, who settled in The Danelaw area in England and Normandy in France, precisely in the years 800-900 named their new settlements in the same way as they most likely named numerous newly founded settlements and villages in Scandinavia itself during the same period, it must indicate a population expansion.
 These place names typically contain the endings:

 -by like in Derby and Rødby,